gradle/gradle/subprojects/docs/src/docs/release/notes.md

     </dependencies>
     ...

-Previously, only a single `<dependency>` entry would have been generated for 'project2', omitting the 'classifier' attribute altogether.
+Prior to 2.14, the POM would only contain a single `<dependency>` entry for 'project2', omitting the 'classifier' attribute altogether.

 Many thanks to [Raymond Navarette](https://github.com/rnavarette) for contributing this feature.

 ### Better control over Ant message logging

-In previous versions of Gradle, the mapping of Ant message priorities to Gradle logging levels was fixed and the default "lifecycle" log level was set in between the Ant "warn" and "info" priorities.
-This meant that to show output from Ant tasks logged at the common "info" priority, the Gradle logging level had to be set to a higher verbosity, potentially exposing unwanted output.
+In previous versions of Gradle, the mapping of Ant message priorities to Gradle logging levels was fixed and the default _LIFECYCLE_ log level was set to between Ant's "warn" and "info" priorities.
+This meant that to show output from Ant tasks logged at the common "info" priority, the Gradle logging level had to be set to _INFO_ or _DEBUG_, potentially exposing unwanted output.
 Similarly, to suppress unwanted messages from Ant tasks, the Gradle logging level would need to be set to a lower verbosity, potentially suppressing other desirable output.

-You can now control the level of Ant logging by changing the message priority that maps to the Gradle lifecycle logging level:
+You can now control the level of Ant logging by changing the message priority that maps to the Gradle LIFECYCLE logging level, like so:

     ant {
         lifecycleLogLevel = "INFO"
     }

-This causes any Ant messages logged at the specified priority to be logged at the lifecycle logging level.
-Any messages logged at a higher priority will also be logged at lifecycle level (or above if it is already mapped to a higher logging level).
-Messages logged at a lower priority than the specified priority will be logged at the "info" logging level or below.
+This causes any Ant messages logged at the specified priority - "info" in this case - to be logged at the LIFECYCLE logging level.
+Any messages logged at a higher priority will also be logged at LIFECYCLE level (or above if it is already mapped to a higher logging level).
+Messages logged at a lower priority than the specified priority will be logged at INFO level or below.

+## New for plugin authors

+There is only one change that directly impacts plugin authors, but it's an important one.

+### Better isolation of internal Gradle classes with `gradleApi()`

+In previous versions, Gradle's internal implementation dependencies were visible to plugins at build (i.e. compile and test) but not at runtime.
+This caused problems when plugins depended on libraries that conflicted with Gradle's internal dependencies, such as Google Guava.

+This has been fixed in Gradle 2.14.
+Only classes that are part of Gradle's public API are now visible to plugins at build time, which more accurately represents the runtime environment for the plugins.

+This change fixes both GRADLE-3433 and GRADLE-1715.
+In addition, it requires no changes to your build scripts.

+## New for tooling API consumers

+There is just one minor change the the Tooling API, related to composite build support.

-### Identifier properties for IDE Tooling API models
+### New identifier properties for IDE Tooling API models

 New identifier properties on `EclipseProject` and `IdeaModule` make it easier to find the IDE model corresponding to a project dependency.
-Use [`EclipseProject.getIdentifier()`](javadoc/org/gradle/tooling/model/eclipse/HierarchicalEclipseProject.html#getIdentifier--) and [`EclipseProjectDependency.getTarget()`](javadoc/org/gradle/tooling/model/eclipse/EclipseProjectDependency.html#getTarget--) for Eclipse models, and [`IdeaModule.getIdentifier()`](javadoc/org/gradle/tooling/model/idea/IdeaModule.html#getIdentifier--) and [`IdeaModuleDependency.getTarget()`](javadoc/org/gradle/tooling/model/idea/IdeaModuleDependency.html#getTarget--) for IDEA models.
+Tools should now use [`EclipseProject.getIdentifier()`](javadoc/org/gradle/tooling/model/eclipse/HierarchicalEclipseProject.html#getIdentifier--) and [`EclipseProjectDependency.getTarget()`](javadoc/org/gradle/tooling/model/eclipse/EclipseProjectDependency.html#getTarget--) for Eclipse models, and [`IdeaModule.getIdentifier()`](javadoc/org/gradle/tooling/model/idea/IdeaModule.html#getIdentifier--) and [`IdeaModuleDependency.getTarget()`](javadoc/org/gradle/tooling/model/idea/IdeaModuleDependency.html#getTarget--) for IDEA models.

-### Play/IDEA Integration

-Projects using the [Play plugin](userguide/play_plugin.html#play_ide) can now generate IDEA metadata when the [IDEA plugin](userguide/idea_plugin.html) is also applied.

-### Daemon is more robust and uses less resources

-The Gradle daemon now actively monitors garbage collection and identifies when a memory leak might be starting to exhaust heap space.
-When a condition is identified where the daemon is running out of heap space and that garbage collection is running more and more frequently, Gradle will trigger the daemon to restart after the current build finishes.
-This monitoring is enabled by default, but can be disabled by setting the
-`org.gradle.daemon.performance.enable-monitoring` system property to `false`.

-In addition to this, Gradle now attempts to limit the system resources that are consumed by the daemon by shutting down daemons that are no longer in use.
-In previous versions of Gradle, daemons used a fixed timeout that caused a daemon to stop after a certain period of inactivity.
-In 2.14, this timeout is sensitive to system memory pressure, such that when memory pressure is high, idle daemons will expire more quickly and free up system resources faster.
+As mentioned in the deprecation notes, these properties supersede `EclipseProjectDependency.getTargetProject()` and  `IdeaModuleDependency.getDependencyModule()`.

 ## Promoted features